hannah-finch/professional-readme-generator/README.md

 [README generator video](https://drive.google.com/file/d/1GCQlOdjFZ3gG6B6bU5QMRFFP-sn5Kovy/view?usp=drive_link)

+See the generated-readme.md file in the repo for an example of what can be generated.

 To run the generator, a user should open the application folder in the terminal and run the following command:

 ~~~